L3ad Solutions

 Takeaway

-Worth trying: Pull your top 10 traffic-driving pages into a spreadsheet, search each keyword today, and compare the top 3 results to what you wrote.
-Look for freshness, depth, or angle gaps.
-That's your starting point.
+When traffic drops suddenly, pull your top 10 traffic-driving pages into a spreadsheet, search each keyword today, and compare the top three results to your page.
+Look for freshness, depth, or angle gaps, and check for crawl errors.
+The cause is almost always in one of those places.

 why your website traffic dropped suddenly